 IELTS or OET

-GHS is proud to know of a large number of healthcare providers in the public sector to include, NHS trusts, primary care in the community.
+GHS is proud to partner with healthcare providers in the public sector to include, NHS trusts and, primary care in the community.

 The UK Government has recently launched the new Health and Care Visa with the objective to make the process cheaper, quicker and more efficient for healthcare professional from around the world to come to the UK.
 As part of this new process: